NilFoundation/zkllvm-template/README.md

 # Introduction

-You will run each step of this tutorial as a command, conveniently wrapped in the `scripts/run.sh` script.
+This tutorial is structured into sequential steps, each executed as a command within the `scripts/run.sh` script.
-We recommend using it when you go through the tutorial for the first time.
+For first-time users, we strongly recommend utilizing this script.

-Once you've completed the tutorial, you can repeat it by running all commands manually in the console.
+After completing the tutorial, you can revisit the steps by manually executing commands in the console.
-Look at the `🧰 [manual mode]` instructions in collapsed blocks.
+Detailed explanations of commands, parameters, file formats, and more can be found under the `🧰 [manual mode]` sections in the collapsed blocks.
-They have all the steps with detailed explanations of commands and their parameters, file formats and other things.

 # Getting started

-## 1. Clone the template repository and submodules
+## 1. Repository setup

-First, clone this repository with all its submodules:
+Begin by cloning the repository and its submodules:

 ```bash
 git clone --recurse-submodules git@github.com:NilFoundation/zkllvm-template.git
 cd zkllvm-template
 ```

-If you cloned without `--recurse-submodules`, initialize submodules explicitly:
+If you initially cloned without `--recurse-submodules`, update submodules explicitly:

 ```bash
 git submodule update --init --recursive
 ```

-## 2. Get the Docker image with `=nil;` toolchain
+## 2. Using the image `ghcr.io/nilfoundation/toolchain`

-In the tutorial, we will use a Docker image with `=nil;` toolchain:
+Throughout this tutorial, we'll utilize a Docker image containing the `=nil;` toolchain:

 ```bash
 docker pull ghcr.io/nilfoundation/toolchain:latest
 ```

-We recommend using it because components of toolchain packed in one image are tested for compatibility, and it saves you time on installing and compiling everything.
-Images are tagged by versions of zkLLVM compiler.
-In most cases, you should just use the `latest` tag.
+We recommend this specific image as it integrates compatible toolchain components, streamlining the setup process.
+This image is tagged according to zkLLVM compiler versions, with `latest` tag always having the latest zkLLVM version.
+Typically, using the `latest` image is an optimal choice.
-For a full list of tags, see ghcr.io/nilfounation/toolchain.
+For a list of available tags, visit ghcr.io/nilfounation/toolchain.

 # Part 1.
 Circuit development workflow